andreas-abel/nanoBench/README.md

 ## Usage Examples

 The recommended way for using *nanoBench* is with the wrapper scripts `nanoBench.sh` (for the user-space variant) and `kernel-nanoBench.sh` (for the kernel module).
 The following examples work with both of these scripts.
+For the kernel module, we also provide a Python wrapper: `kernelNanoBench.py`.

 For obtaining repeatable results, it can help to disable hyper-threading.
 This can be done with the `disable-HT.sh` script.